rahulnshah/rshah22/README.md

 https://user-images.githubusercontent.com/68120349/159078797-deb7c9bc-3aab-490d-af49-32a00ee3efa2.mp4
 ## March 2022
 ### More To Do:
-- Add a footer
+- ~~Add a footer~~
 - See what Data Structures and Algorithms can you use in your website (>= 2)
   - Possible Ideas for DS: Linkedlist to swtich back and forth within the project page, Stack
-  - Possible Ideas for Algos: Eucleadean Algorithm to find the GCD of two numbers
+  - Possible Ideas for Algos: Euclidean Algorithm to find the GCD of two numbers
 - Covert forked Node class to TypeScript - Present this to Brad as a 2nd Open Source Contribution
 ## To be continued...